industrial-edge/iih-essentials-getting-started/docs/Installation.md

 Deploy the configuration.

-### Configure S7 Connector
+### Configure OPC UA Connector

-In your IEM open the S7 Connector and launch the configurator.
+In your IEM open the OPC UA Connector and launch the configurator.

 Add a data source: